Making stable travel trailers – here’s how and why to do it

 by Collyn Rivers

-Making stable caravans
+Making stable travel trailers

-Caravan jack-knife source unknown
+travel trailer jack-knife source unknown

-Making stable caravans – weight
+Making stable travel trailers – weight

-Many caravans built since 2015 are over 6.5 meters.
+Many travel trailers built since 2015 are over 6.5 meters.
 They weigh well over 2000 kg (4400 lb).
 Some are 7-9 meters and weigh over 3500 kg (7700 lb).
 A few are over 4000 kg (8800 lb).
 Many are towed by vehicles far lighter than the trailer.
 And at 100-110 km/h (plus 60 mph).
-Worse, an Australian caravan magazine stated that many caravans reviewed were heavier than their makers claimed.
+Worse, an Australian travel trailer magazine stated that many travel trailers reviewed were heavier than their makers claimed.

-Before finalizing payment for any caravan, weigh it on a certified weighbridge.
+Before finalizing payment for any travel trailer, weigh it on a certified weighbridge.
 Never assume the claimed Tare Mass is correct.
 Few are.
 That weight is as the unit left the factory.
 It does not include water.
 Nor (usually) optional extras originally ordered.
 Any weight over its actual Tare Mass reduces that for personal effects pro-rata.

 Overall length